substate-tech/ambel/README.md

 testOnly ambel.SimpleApb2CSTrgtUnitTester -- -Dbackend=verilator -Dseed=123 -Ddebug=1 -Dverbose=1 -DwriteVcd=1
 ```
 # Generating Verilog
-If you would like to get a feel for the Verilog emitted by the AMBEL Apb2CSTrgt Module at the moment the most direct wayis to manualy edit the `Apb2CSTrgtDriver()` source code to point to your own JSON register description, then run
+If you would like to get a feel for the Verilog emitted by the AMBEL Apb2CSTrgt Module at the moment the most direct way is to manualy edit the `Apb2CSTrgtDriver()` source code to point to your own JSON register description, then run
 ```sbt
 runMain ambel.Apb2CSTrgtDriver --target-dir src/main/verilog --log-level info --log-file Apb2CSTrgtDriver.log
 ```